 These gains in terms of effectiveness could be achieved thanks to the Beckhoff eXtended Transport System (XTS) that combines rotary motors with a linear drive system.
 In this system, the movement of every single carriage – on top of which the pucks are placed – is controlled individually through so called “Movers”.
 A mover consists of the electronic drive element that is mounted onto a type of steel clamp from HepcoMotion.
 This in turn perfectly fits to the corresponding steel tracks, also from HepcoMotion, onto which the corresponding electronic parts are fitted.
 Because every single mover is controlled individually, the XTS makes it possible to combine asynchronous work processes into one single production line at great speeds.
 In addition, the individual control over the movers via the software makes it possible to add work stations or change the product format within a very short timeframe.

-By switching to the XTS, SECAD were able to achieve a maximum speed of 4m/s with an acceleration of 40m/s2.
 In order to achieve the desired system life of more than five years on a system that would operate for 8 hours a day, 6 days a week with an 800g payload, the XTS system was integrated with a GFX 1-Trak Lite system from HepcoMotion.
 The fully modular GFX system comprises a steel sub structure with clothoid path track sections.
 The clothoid segments provide an optimal path for movers as they traverse the 180° turns in the system.
 The system incorporates precision ground slides and HepcoMotion’s patented, lightweight three-bearing mover, which guarantees zero play also in the curves.
 Fully precision matched straight and curved track sections are a feature that make HepcoMotion track systems such as the GFX stand out from competitors.
 Hockey stick, or “J”-shapes are a space saving way to incorporate multiple work stations along one track.

 It is critical to have a solid mechanical guidance system that is capable of accommodating the loads and forces applied to the system as a result of the high accelerations and the stop-start motion profile.
-In the case of SECAD, the guide systems are housed deep within the cell.
+In this application , the guide systems are housed deep within the cell.
 Minimal maintenance was therefore very important.
 Hepco’s GFX system offers the reliability required for this, with eccentric bearings that can be adjusted to take up preload that might develop in the system, and a removable section of slide to facilitate mover removal and replacement if necessary.

 SECAD installed a system with 70 movers to replace the original system.
 Beckhoff’s linear motor modules are mounted to the system, with magnets mounted to each mover to provide drive.
 An encoder flag relays mover position to the motor module.
 On the SECAD system, all product processing is carried out on one side of the system, giving the potential for an additional series of work steps to be added on the unused side.

-“Thanks to the optimal combination of Beckhoff’s XTS system and Hepco’s GFX, we were able to achieve our goal of substantially increasing throughput, achieving greater flexibility and, last but not least, realising quieter production,” said SECAD’s project managers at the conclusion of the project.
-This positive assessment is reflected by the end customer where the production line is up and running.Back
+“Thanks to the optimal combination of Beckhoff’s XTS system and Hepco’s GFX, we were able to achieve our goal of substantially increasing throughput, achieving greater flexibility and, last but not least, realising quieter production”